 Tip No. 1: Money isn't everything

 You don't necessarily need to have an immense amount of wealth to be happy in retirement.
-You just need enough.
+You need enough.
 What's enough?
 Many people think they want the same income in retirement as they have when they are working.
-But that's not realistic, not only will you no longer be commuting to work and paying payroll taxes toward Social Security and Medicare.
+But that's not realistic; not only will you no longer be commuting to work and paying payroll taxes toward Social Security and Medicare.
 But you also won't be shoveling a chunk of every paycheck into a retirement account.
 Most planners say that 80 to 85 percent of your pre-retirement income is plenty.
-In order to have enough money in retirement, yet you have to make sure your budget can sustain your current lifestyle.
+To have enough money in retirement, you have to make sure your budget can sustain your current lifestyle.
 Don’t be confused that happiness only encompasses fabulous vacations, golfing memberships, and shopping sprees.
 Walking your dog, enjoying a cup of coffee, and reading the daily newspaper can provide you the same amount of happiness and peace.
 Maybe enjoying a nice dinner with your spouse or starting a new hobby — those are what make a happy retirement, and they cost next to nothing.

 Tip No. 2: Make health a priority

 You can't control your genetics, which is a big part of how your health will hold up in retirement.
 However, you can make sure you’re actively working on your health as you begin a new chapter in your life.
 If you plan on moving to a new place when you retire, the first consideration would be distance.
 That place up in the mountains or on a secluded beach may have magnificent views, but how long will it take you to get to a doctor's office?
 Next is the quality of care, who might need constant care if they have a preexisting condition, such as high blood pressure or mobility issues.
 Do the Due diligence to be sure you're confident in the specialists of your area?
 Find a sport or activity that you like.
 Frankly, any exercise is better than none.
-If you're healthy and can afford it, do them — because at some point you will have some health issues that will keep you from doing it.
+If you're healthy and can afford it, do them — because, at some point, you will have some health issues that will keep you from doing it.

 Tip No. 3: Relationships matter

-People are social animals, and people who live in isolation typically, don't live as long, or as happily, as those who get out and socialize.
+People are social animals, and people who live in isolation typically don't live as long or as happily as those who get out and socialize.
 Oftentimes some elders who have an abundant social life tend to live longer than those who are more isolated, too.
 Did you know older adults with a substantial social life often live longer than those who isolated themselves?
-If you decide to move to a new place when you retire, it would be advised to visit frequently beforehand so you don't feel alone.
+If you decide to move to a new place when you retire, it would be advised to visit frequently beforehand, so you don't feel alone.
 Also, take into consideration in looking to platforms that cater to seniors online.
 As with everything in life, it is beneficial to do your research before participating in these activities.
 But it is a great alternative to meeting new people.

 Tip No. 4: Hone your vision